survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 ## Conclusion

 The situation is better now compared to the earlier.
 Note how small `app` bundle compared to the `vendor` bundle.
-To benefit from this split, we will set up caching in the next part of this book.
+To benefit from this split, we will set up caching in the next part of this book in the *Adding Hashes to Filenames* chapter.

+To recap:

+* Webpack allows you to split bundles from configuration entries through the `CommonsChunkPlugin`.
+* The simplest use case for `CommonsChunkPlugin` is to extract so-called **vendor bundle**.
+* A vendor bundle contains the third party code of your project.
+The vendor dependencies can be detected by inspecting where the modules are imported.
+If they come from the *node_modules* directory, they can be split automatically through a `minChunks` rule.
+* `CommonsChunkPlugin` provides control over the splitting process.
+You can control the position of shared modules through its `async` and `children` options. `async` extracts shared modules to an asynchronously loaded bundle while `children` pushes the shared modules to the parent bundle.
+* The `chunks` option of `CommonsChunkPlugin` allows you to control where the plugin is performing splitting.
+The option gives more granular control, especially in more complex setups.
+* Webpack offers more control over chunking through specific plugins, such as `AggressiveSplittingPlugin` and `AggressiveMergingPlugin`.
+Particularly the splitting plugin can be useful in HTTP/2 oriented setups.
+* Internally webpack relies on three chunk types: entry, normal, and initial chunks. `CommonsChunkPlugin` flags modules using these types.

+In the next chapter, I will discuss code splitting and show how to load code on demand using webpack.